tuva-health/zus_connector/dbt_doc_blocks/column_descriptions.md

 Description for the ATC code.
 {% enddocs %}

-{% docs atc_mapping_method %}
-mapping method used to populate the normalized codes and descriptions.
-Can be manual (fields were populated in input layer), automatic (dictionary codes matching the source code were found and was automatically populated) or custom (populated by normalization engine)
-{% enddocs %}

 {% docs attending_provider_id %}
 ID for the attending provider on the encounter.
 {% enddocs %}